tsimeonov/Computer-Science/01_Product_Store/overview.md

 1. A strict blueprint for our data (`product.model.js`).

 Next, we need to create the "addresses" (or "routes") that our frontend can use to actually do things with this model.
 Ready to look at the API routes?

+Now we need a way for the outside world (like our frontend) to ask for that data.
+These are called `routes`.

+`backend/routes/product.route.js` (The API's Address Book) 📮

+This file is like the "address book" or "signpost" for our API.
+It defines the specific URLs (or "endpoints") that our frontend can contact to get, create, update, or delete products.

+Remember in `server.mjs`, we had this line: `app.use('/api/products', productRoutes);`

+That line means, "For any request that starts with `/api/products`, send it to the `product.route.js` file to figure out what to do next."

+Here are the routes defined in that file:

+- `router.get('/', getProducts);`

+  - Method: `GET`

+  - Full URL: `/api/products`

+  - Purpose: Gets the list of all products.
+It's set up to call a function named `getProducts`.

+- `router.post('/', async (req, res) => { ... });`

+  - Method: `POST`

+  - Full URL: `/api/products`

+  - Purpose: Creates one new product.
+The logic for this is written right inside this file.

+- `router.put('/:id', async (req, res) => { ... });`

+  - Method: `PUT`

+  - Full URL: `/api/products/123` (where `:id` is a variable for the product's ID)

+  - Purpose: Updates a specific product that matches the ID.

+- `router.delete('/:id', async (req, res) => { ... });`

+  - Method: `DELETE`

+  - Full URL: `/api/products/123`

+  - Purpose: Deletes a specific product that matches the ID.

+You might notice that the `getProducts` route points to a function, while the others have the code written directly in the routes file.
+This project also gives us a `controllers` file, which is a cleaner way to organize this.

+Let's look at that file next to see the "brain" behind these routes